docopt/docopt.go/README.md

 $ go get github.com/aviddiviner/docopt-go
 ```

-## Tests

-All tests from the Python version are implemented and passing at [Travis CI](https://travis-ci.org/aviddiviner/docopt-go).
-New language-agnostic tests have been added to [test_golang.docopt](test_golang.docopt).

-To run tests for docopt-go, use `go test`.

 ## API

 Given a conventional command-line help message, docopt processes the arguments.
 See https://github.com/docopt/docopt#help-message-format for a description of the help message format.